idre07/idre07/README.md

 #### :hammer_and_wrench: I'm a Product Designer with an interest in cogsci, usability engineering & HCI.

-#### 🔭 I'm usually working in the areas of UXR/UX/UI, building economically feasible & socially desirable innovations.
+#### 🔭 I'm usually working in the areas of UXR/UX/UI, trying to build economically feasible & socially desirable innovations.

 #### :art: My [visual musings](https://ioanabitoiu.myportfolio.com/) are under :construction:, yet feel free to take a glimpse.